redzamunda/aws-bootcamp-cruddur-2023/journal/week3.md

 ```sh
 npm i aws-amplify --save
 ```
-this adds the following to the gitpod.yml folder bacause of the --save added at the end
+this adds  `"aws-amplify"` to the  package.json folder bacause of the --save added at the end

-## Provision Cognito User Group

-Using the AWS Console we'll create a Cognito User Group

 ## Configure Amplify